 The biggest barrier to getting into a relationship is trying to get into a relationship.

-There is nothing more socially desperate than dating the way most people do it.
+There is nothing more socially desperate than dating the way most people do it, searching for that relationship connection.
 You interview each other, try to impress each other, try to manipulate each other into feeling attraction, and generally spending the whole time wondering and worrying about “Will this go anywhere?”

 But some people don’t do it like this.
 They simply spend time honestly connecting with people.
 Sometimes this ends up becoming a relationship, or a friendship.
 Sometimes it doesn’t.
 There’s no attempt to make it happen.
 They don’t seem to try.